Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 > — *Kesamutti Sūtra*

 Despite the reverence this sūtra receives, many Buddhists today defer unquestioningly to scriptures, monastic authority, logic, and tradition.
 The irony is hard to ignore.

 ---

+Buddhism begins as an Indian ascetic's attempt to diagnose and overcome **duḥkha**.

+That’s where consensus ends.

+The translation for *duḥkha* has ossified as “suffering”, though this definition is rightly contested.
+The word in its literal sense describes a misaligned chariot axle, and so the word is a metaphor for a rough, unstable ride.
+The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

+---